kynex7510/GLASS/DOCS.md

 Fragment pipeline can be controlled through combiners.
 There are 6 combiner stages: each one of them provides 2 sets of sources, one for color and one for alpha.
 Each of the two has 3 inputs, and an operation can be applied on each input.
 Finally, the inputs are combined, and the result can be used in next stages.

-By default, all stages are set as passthrough, except for the first one, which uses the vertex color as source.
+By default, all stages are set as passthrough, and all sources are the vertex color.

 ## Memory allocation